gurugu-fcc-projects/FCC__camper_leaderboard/README.md

 As for the project itself, the main idea was to add a sticky header and to use the same fancy scrollbar I used in the previous project.

+## Additional Information
+All data is received from a third-party Heroku app, what it means is that the data may not be displayed if something happens with the mentioned app.
+Other than that Camper Leaderboard is completely functional.

 ## Links
 - [ ] this project at codepen: [https://codepen.io/GuRuGu/pen/jLMEJP](https://codepen.io/GuRuGu/pen/jLMEJP)
 - [ ] this project at gh-pages: [https://gurugumawaru.github.io/FCC_camper_leaderboard/](https://gurugumawaru.github.io/FCC_camper_leaderboard/)